 It’s a good idea to start thinking about who from the local party could make up the Shortlisting Committee.
 This panel (normally around 5 members) draws up the minimum selection criteria, checks all applications received, interviews applicants and sets any other appropriate tests before drawing up the shortlist of candidates who can campaign for selection.
 Special training is needed, which can be delivered by an experienced Returning Officer (even if they live within the local party area) To set this up, do get in touch with your Regional Candidates’ Chair or the Candidates' team.

 A constituency profile is always included in the application pack, which gives a description of the local area, an outline of previous Lib Dem activity, and a rounded idea of the prospects in the seat and what the local party's expectations may be for success.
 An attractive (and realistic) profile can help to draw in a greater number of applications.
-Example profiles from Aldershot, Exeter and Wythenshawe are available from the links provided.
+Example profiles from Aldershot, Exeter, Surrey Heath, Wakefield and Wythenshawe are available from the links provided.

 Compacts have been introduced to allow local parties and candidates to set expectations, agree goals and outline the workload to be undertaken by both.
-Every seat will have different aims, needs and opportunities, but for an idea of the content which you could include and for draft templates then please take a look at this page which explains the Compact in greater detail.
+Every seat will have different aims, needs and opportunities, but for an idea of the content which you could include and for draft templates then please take a look here.

 Returning Officers are the crucial link that make open selections possible.
 They are in overall charge of the selection process and ensure it is carried out fairly and according to the rules.
 Your local party executive must ask your Regional Candidates' Chair to appoint one before your selection can formally get under way.
 The RO must be impartial, and so cannot be a person from within the local party, or with any particular interest in the area.
 However, if you can encourage a member of your local party to take RO training it will help in sharing resources with neighbouring organisations and increase the overall speed of selections.